Cepaea nemoralis: Biology and ecology

 This is a very common and widespread species in Western Europe, occupying a wide range of habitats from coastal dunes to woodlands with full canopy cover, including gardens and abandoned land.
 In Eastern Europe, where it is a new arrival, it has turned up particularly in urban areas and other disturbed habitats.
 It can be found up to an altitude of 1600 m in the Alps, 1800 m in the Pyrenees, 900 m in Wales, 600 m in Scotland.
 Density of adults is often of the order of 2 per square metre.

 This species feeds mainly on dead or senescent plants.
 It prefers broad-leaved plants over grasses.
 Although mostly not a pest of crops, it can be a nuisance in vineyards because it is inadvertently picked with the grapes.

 Like all pulmonate land snails, it is a hermaphrodite, and this species must mate to produce fertile eggs.
 Mating tends to be concentrated in late spring and early summer, though it can continue through the autumn.
 The snails may store the sperm they receive from their partner for some time, and individual broods can have mixed paternity.
 In Britain it lays clutches of 30–50 (in France 40–80) oval eggs between June and August (in France May–October, in West France until November).
 The size of the egg is 3.1 × 2.6 mm or egg diameter can be 2.3–3.0 mm.
 Juveniles hatch after 15–20 days.

 This snail is comparatively slow-growing, taking 1 to 3 years to develop from an egg to a breeding adult.
 The life-span for this species is up to seven or eight years, with the annual survival rate of adults about 50% (= 3% over five years, older adults suffer higher mortalities).
 In winter, the snails may hibernate, but can become active again during warm spells.

 Cepaea nemoralis is known experimentally to be a host for Angiostrongylus vasorum.

 The most common predator of Cepaea nemoralis is the song thrush (Turdus philomelos), but other predators include rook (Corvus frugilegus), brown rat (Rattus norvegicus), European hedgehog (Erinaceus europaeus), wood/field mouse (Apodemus sylvaticus), moles (Talpidae), rabbits (Leporidae), phorid flies (Phoridae), maggots.

-Uses

-It is used as a model organism in ecological genetics, including in citizen science projects.